msomu/OkhttpIssues/README.md

 * The Test for the ViewModel at [`HomeViewModel.kt`][10] is written at [`HomeViewModelTest.kt`][11]
 * The Test for the DateUtil at [`DateUtil.kt`][12] is written at [`DateUtilKtTest.kt`][13]

 [8]: app/src/test/java/com/msomu/squareissues/repository/FakeIssueRepository.kt

 [9]: app/src/main/java/com/msomu/squareissues/repository/DefaultIssueRepository.kt

 [10]: app/src/main/java/com/msomu/squareissues/ui/screen/HomeViewModel.kt

 [11]: app/src/test/java/com/msomu/squareissues/ui/screen/HomeViewModelTest.kt

 [12]: app/src/main/java/com/msomu/squareissues/util/DateUtil.kt

 [13]: app/src/test/java/com/msomu/squareissues/util/DateUtilKtTest.kt

+### Github actions

+* The build will be generated on every commit on the `main` branch.
+* All the tests including unit tests and instrumentation tests will run on every commit on the `main` branch.
+* The reports are uploaded to [Github Actions]("https://github.com/msomu/OkhttpIssues/actions") after every test.

 ## License

 ```